judemont/futureofthe.tech/blog/articles/2-give-a-voice-to-the-students.md

 The site will never come back online.

 My most talked-about project was only online for a day.
 In one day 52 students voted more than 300 times, and sent more than 30 comments.
 No one knows how far it could have gone if it had stayed online.

+We mistakenly thought that shutting down the site would prevent reprisals from the school authorities.
+We were completely unprepared for what happened next...

 ## There was no hate